 - While FSOC has begun a rulemaking proceeding that will have enormous impacts on companies that subject to new systemic regulation, nowhere in the statute did Congress give it such authority.

 - In fact, the Congress did provide rulemaking authority to the FRB with regard to Title I of the Dodd-Frank Act.

 - The impact of this process is enormous and if there is to be such a set of rules, they must be authorized and the process must be meaningful - to date the FSOC has not conducted the process in a way that would inform the public what it is thinking so that interested parties can meaningfully comment.

 - FSOC cannot proceed down a path that was not authorized under law and must terminate the rulemaking process.

 A partner at Dechert, Vartanian has more than 30 years experience as a corporate counselor, litigator, deal maker and regulatory expert.
-He has advised clients in the financial services industry such as Wells Fargo, J.P.
-Morgan, Bank of America, Citadel, Paulson & Company and Merrill Lynch in a wide variety of matters, including mergers and acquisitions; controlling and passive private equity investments; FDIC receiverships; D&O liability cases; bank enforcement; internal investigations; contests for control of financial institutions, reorganizations and recapitalizations of distressed banks; securitizations and structured finance; and matters involving government sponsored enterprises (GSEs).
+He has advised clients in the financial services industry such as Wells Fargo, Bank of America, Citadel, Paulson & Company and Merrill Lynch in a wide variety of matters, including mergers and acquisitions; controlling and passive private equity investments; FDIC receiverships; D&O liability cases; bank enforcement; internal investigations; contests for control of financial institutions, reorganizations and recapitalizations of distressed banks; securitizations and structured finance; and matters involving government sponsored enterprises (GSEs).
 Recently, he was engaged by the American Bankers Association to author its published analysis of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 He also is leading a team of Dechert lawyers in advising the Securities Industry and Financial Markets Association (SIFMA) on Dodd-Frank implementation with regard to securitization markets.

 To read more, view the comment letter (PDF).